 Digital Shoreline Analysis System (DSAS)

 The DSAS is a GIS-based system created and maintained by USGS (United States Geological Survey).
 For this analysis the DSAS ArcMap© extension was used.
 The DSAS extension casts transects along the baselines (starting point for transects) and measures the gaps between the shoreline positions during defined years.
 Baselines are constructed by the user, and in this analysis was created using the Buffer tool in ArcMap©.
 These shoreline positions over time provide the basic data needed to assess (1) whether shorelines have changed over time and (2) the direction and magnitude of an change.
 The DSAS is based on two basic analyses.
 The first, a Linear Regression Rate (LRR) fits a simle linear regression using least-squares methods to each point along a transect over time.
 The slope of the linear regression is the rate in which the shoreline is changing at that transect.
-The Net Shoreline Movement (NSM) calculation is the distance between the oldest shoreline portion to the youngest shoreline position for each transect, .
+The Net Shoreline Movement (NSM) calculation is the distance between the oldest shoreline portion to the youngest shoreline position for each transect.
 The justification for using NSM statistics is to know the total measurement distance of erosion and/or accretion of a shape, in this case, the shoreline of Deer Island.
-Knowing whether the shape is increasing or decreasing (the sign) and the magnitude of the change can be useful in informing ecological questions such as changing availability of shorebird habitat (Vitale et al. ABCD) or shoreline habitats to protect from erosion
+Knowing whether the shape is increasing or decreasing (the sign) and the magnitude of the change can be useful in informing ecological questions such as changing availability of shorebird habitat (Vitale et al. ABCD) or shoreline habitats to protect from erosion.

 The DSAS analysis generates transects which are perpendicular to the reference user created baseline (Figure 3-4).
 The analysis explains that an intersection point is a cross between the casted transect and the shoreline boundary position for each specified year.
 The DSAS analysis then uses the distance, in meters, to conduct various calculations, which were previously described.
 Using the distance between transects, the DSAS can also generate forecasted transects for10- and/or 20-year projections.

 The DSAS calculations require an operational workflow to gather and create the necessary components.
 The components needed are shoreline baselines, additional shorelines of interest (varying in different time periods), DSAS transects (which are cast some the baseline and intersect the additional shorelines positions), measurement distances, measurement points, and shoreline uncertainty.
-All objects used in the DSAS are stored in an ArcMap© Personal Geodatabase, as per USGS requirements for this analysis.
+All objects used in the DSAS are stored in an ArcMap© Personal Geodatabase following USGS data standard requirements (reference).
 The DSAS operational workflow includes the following steps: (1) Set default parameters and fields to created shoreline and baseline layers, transects, shoreline calculations, metadata and file output locations; (2) Cast transects and select their maximum search distance, transect spacing, and smoothing distance; (3) Calculate change statistics such as confidence intervals, shoreline intersection threshold, rate of output display, and summary report; (4) Create data visualization for LRR and NSM; and (5) Shoreline forecasting for a 10 and/or 20 year forecast.